SCIInstitute/SCIRun/docs/parserhelp.md

 As the output of the expression is a vector `MYDATA` will now be an array of vectors instead of an array of scalars as in the previous example.

 To assign any data to the output of a module, certain variables need to be assigned.
-For example in case of the CalculateFieldData, the output variable is called RESULT and hence a second expression can be added to assign the newly created vector to the output:
+For example in case of the {% include moduleLink.md moduleName='CalculateFieldData' %}, the output variable is called `RESULT` and hence a second expression can be added to assign the newly created vector to the output:

   `MYDATA = vector(Y,X,2*Z); RESULT = MYDATA;`